Black-eyed gecko: Taxonomy

+The species was described by New Zealand herpetologist Tony Whitaker in a paper published nominally in 1984, but actually in 1985.
+Initially classified in the genus Hoplodactylus, it is now placed in the genus Mokopirirakau along with other narrow-toed alpine and forest geckos.
+The holotype specimen is in the collection of the Museum of New Zealand Te Papa Tongarewa.

 Description

 The black-eyed gecko is a medium-sized lizard, olive or grey above and white below, with 6–7 lighter bands across the dorsal surface of its body, and speckled sides.
 It has very small body scales and narrow tapering toes, which more closely resemble those of an arboreal than a terrestrial gecko.
 It is most notable for its prominent eyebrows and unusually jet-black irises – all other related geckos have a light iris with a filigree pattern.
 When handled it makes chirruping calls or squeals.

 Behaviour

-M. kahutarae is nocturnal and can be active at temperatures as low as 7℃.
-It sun-basks on boulders at the entrance to its retreat, but is very wary and flees rapidly if disturbed.
+M. kahutarae is nocturnal and can be active at temperatures as low as 7 °C. It sun-basks on boulders at the entrance to its retreat, but is very wary and flees rapidly if disturbed.